The Guide to Buying the Best Underwater Green Fishing Light

 Sodium underwater lights do not have cooling issues, but they do have their own problems.
 Sodium lights are known for their limited lifespan.
 When the times comes to replace a sodium bulb, it can be costly due to the high cost of the bulb as well as finding the proper material to re-seal the light fixture.
 If you are running an unprotected sodium bulb underwater and a prop catches it or even a fishing line snags it, you can risk breaking the bulb (fairly easily, at that) and if you do not have proper electrical protection, you can burn up your power source and that can cost you much more than the light cost you.
 Often time this is the electrical on your dock or connected to your house.
 It is very important to have a circuit breaker, GFCI and other methods of electrical protection for sodium bulbs (and all underwater lights, really).

 Fun Fact: One of the most common reasons LED underwater green fishing lights work for only short durations has to do with waterproofing, heat dissipation, and electrolysis.
 If an underwater LED fishing light is not properly designed for use in a corrosive saltwater environment, it can have a very short lifespan.
 Similarly, sodium bulbs can break very easily and if proper circuit protection is not installed, it can fry the power source it is connected to.
-Make sure you do your research and choose a well-designed light that will not have these problems.
-A poorly designed light can end up costing you more in the long run compared to a more expensive well-designed light.
+Make sure you do your research and choose a well-designed light, such as our newest underwater green fishing light, that will not have these problems.
+Regardless of the price, a poorly designed fishing light can end up costing you more in the long run compared to a well-designed fishing light.